Skar0/spore/README.md

 from the root directory of the project.
 ## Formats

-The `input_path` argument must be the path to a file containing a parity game in [PGSolver format](https://github.com/tcsprojects/pgsolver) or a generalized parity game in extended PGSolver format.
+For the regular and BDD approach, using tlsf2gpg, the `input_path` argument must be the path to a file containing a parity game in [PGSolver format](https://github.com/tcsprojects/pgsolver) or a generalized parity game in extended PGSolver format.

 The extended PGSolver format follows the same format as PGSolver for vertices and successors, with two changes.
 First, the first line of the file must be of the form `generalized-parity n m;` where `n` is the maximal index used for the vertices (as in the original format) and `m` is the number of priority functions.
 Then, in each line describing a vertex, `m` priorities should be specified.
 Examples can be found in the `arenas/gpg/` directory.

+For the full BDD approach, the `input_path` argument must be the path to a file `data.txt` generated by `create_parity_automata.sh`.
+This file contains a list of input atomic propositions as first line, a list of output atomic propositions in the second line and then as many lines as there are parity automata generated by `ltl2tgba`, called in `create_parity_automata.sh`.
+Those last lines lead are paths to their respective automaton files.

 Since SPORE is meant to be used for LTL realizability, the output of the tool is `REALIZABLE` if the LTL formula used to generate the input game is realizable, and `UNREALIZABLE` if it is not.